 If this is an emergency or there is an immediate need for intervention/assistance call 911or CTX Police at 512-313-3311.
 CTX Police will contact necessary support staff if it is after business hours.

-Examples of behaviors or actions that may be reported would be:
+Examples of behaviors or actions that may be reported:

 - Classroom disruption